Fresh figs and ripe strawberries really bring out the flavor in this recipe for simple homemade strawberry fig preserves.

 When we finally make it down the last jar, it was the dead of winter.
 Not a fresh berry or juicy peach to be had for months!
-At the beginning of April, I began stalking the Facebook page of the farmer’s market down the street for signs of fresh Louisiana strawberries.
+At the beginning of March, I began stalking the Facebook page of the farmer’s market down the street for signs of fresh Louisiana strawberries.
 Last week I finally managed to snag a flat.
 Driving down the road with the windows down, the sun shining, and a box of fresh strawberries in the seat next to you is good for the soul.

 - ¼ cup bottled lemon juice